smartycope/ezregex/README.md

 ## Documentation
 ### Notes and Gotchas
-This documentation is for the Python dialect specifically, as it really is the only one currently implemented.
 - When using the re library, functions like search() and sub() don't accept EZRegexs as valid regex patterns.
 Be sure to call either .str() or .compile(), or cast to a string when passing to those.
 Also, be careful to call the function on the entire pattern: chunk + whitespace.str() is not the same as (chunk + whitespace).str().
 - In regular Regex, a lot of random things capture groups for no reason.
 I find this annoying.
 All regexes in EZRegex intentionally capture passively, so to capture any groups, use group(), with the optional `name` parameter.
 - All EZRegexs (except for `raw`) auto-sanitize strings given to them, so there's no need to escape characters or use r strings.
 This *does* mean, however, that you cannot pass actual regex strings to any of them, as they'll think you're talking about it literally (unless you want that, of course).
 To include already written regex strings, use `raw`